veganaize/closure-compiler/Flags-and-Options.md

 Processes built\-ins from the Closure library, such as goog\.require\(\), goog\.provide\(\), and goog\.exportSymbol\(\)\.
 True by default\. \(default: true\)

 **--rewrite_polyfills**
 Injects polyfills for ES2015\+ library classes and methods used in source\.
-See also https://github.com/google/closure-compiler/wiki/Polyfills \(default: true\)
+See also the "Polyfills" GitHub Wiki page\. \(default: true\)

 # Code Splitting